gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 To call a function we need to know its address.
 Specifically its _virtual_ address.
 This is determined at runtime by how memory is mapped by the page table.
-The logic for setting this up exists somewhere in the project, but trying to determine which virtual address maps to a particular offset into the bootable image without the ability to instrument the code or any debugging tooling sounds unpleasant.
+The logic for setting up the page table up exists somewhere in the project, but trying to determine which virtual address maps to a particular offset into the bootable image without the ability to instrument the code or any debugging tooling sounds unpleasant.

-No matter what approach I eventually take, I want t know where in the binary image `call_me_maybe` is located.
+No matter what approach I eventually take, I want to know where in the binary image `call_me_maybe` is located.
 To do this we'll benefit from some slightly more sophisticated tools.
 It will be helpful to be able to use the debug symbols in object files to learn which sequences of instructions in the